TJX Companies (TJX) Received its Third Buy in a Row

-After Citigroup and Goldman Sachs gave TJX Companies (NYSE: TJX) a Buy rating last month, the company received another Buy, this time from Nomura.
-Analyst Michael Baker maintained a Buy rating on TJX Companies today and set a price target of $56.00.
-The company’s shares closed last Monday at $47.55.
+After Nomura and Citigroup gave TJX Companies (NYSE: TJX) a Buy rating last month, the company received another Buy, this time from Merrill Lynch.
+Analyst Lorraine Hutchinson reiterated a Buy rating on TJX Companies yesterday and set a price target of $60.00.
+The company’s shares closed last Thursday at $43.79.

-According to TipRanks.com, Baker is a 3-star analyst with an average return of 1.1% and a 54.3% success rate.
-Baker covers the Services sector, focusing on stocks such as Dick’s Sporting Goods, Advance Auto Parts, and Burlington Stores.
+According to TipRanks.com, Hutchinson is a 3-star analyst with an average return of 0.8% and a 48.1% success rate.
+Hutchinson covers the Services sector, focusing on stocks such as Urban Outfitters, Signet Jewelers, and Nordstrom.

-TJX Companies has an analyst consensus of Strong Buy, with a price target consensus of $65.73, implying a 39.3% upside from current levels.
-In a report issued on March 24, Citigroup also maintained a Buy rating on the stock with a $57.00 price target.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for TJX Companies with a $65.60 average price target, implying a 47.4% upside from current levels.
+In a report issued on March 19, Nomura also maintained a Buy rating on the stock with a $58.00 price target.

 See today’s analyst top recommended stocks >>